 Some Things to Watch out for Include:

-- Body language that is inconsistent with your message i.e. A welcoming video message with arms crossed, hand-wringing, clenched jaw, no smile, staring eye-contact (at the lens) and disengaged body positioning i.e. leaning away from the video camera (I’ve seen this often in corporate online videos)
+- Body language that is inconsistent with your message i.e. A welcoming video message with arms crossed, hand-wringing, clenched jaw, no smile, staring eye-contact (at the lens) and disengaged body positioning i.e. leaning away from the video camera (I’ve seen this often with corporate videos)

 - Eyeballing or staring at the camera, a common occurrence with people who a new to presenting to a video camera, or who read from an autocue – something I do not recommend